Batched Point Location in SINR Diagrams via Algebraic Tools: Batched point location in the plane

 It turns out that the following alternative may be simpler to implement: Observe that on each line $x=x_j$, the functions $|q-s_i|/p_i^{1/\alpha}$ behave very similarly to the univariate case in Section~\ref{sec:1d-non-uni} above, so the problem can be solved in $O(n \log n)$ time per line, for a total of $O(n^2 \log n)$ time; refer to Fact~\ref{fact:vor-2d-slice}.

-Combining the computation of $f(q)$ over all points of $X \times Y$ and identification of $s(q)$, we obtain the claimed result in $O(n^2 \log n \log \log n)$ time.
+Combining the computation of $f(q)$ over all points of $X \times Y$ and identification of $s(q)$, we obtain the claimed result in $O(n^2 \log^2 n \log \log n)$ time.

-\begin{theorem} For any fixed positive even integer $\alpha$, given a set $\S$ of $n$ transmitters (not necessarily all of the same power), and a set $\Q$ of $n^2$ receivers forming an $n \times n$ non-uniform grid, we can determine which, if any, transmitter, is received by each receiver in total time $O(n^2 \log n \log \log n)$. \end{theorem}
+\begin{theorem} For any fixed positive even integer $\alpha$, given a set $\S$ of $n$ transmitters (not necessarily all of the same power), and a set $\Q$ of $n^2$ receivers forming an $n \times n$ non-uniform grid, we can determine which, if any, transmitter, is received by each receiver in total time $O(n^2 \log^2 n \log \log n)$. \end{theorem}

-\begin{note} There are two obstacles to speeding this up for a smaller number of receivers: (a)~An explicit representation of $f(q)$ has $\Theta(n^2)$ coefficients and thus cannot be processed in subquadratic time. (b)~It seems harder to identify the candidate transmitter in the non-uniform power case; the first solution builds a quadratic-size space decomposition and the second requires linear time for each set of collinear points; both result in near-quadratic performance.
-A new idea is needed. \end{note}
+\begin{notes} (a)~There are two obstacles to speeding this up for a smaller number of receivers: (i)~An explicit representation of $f(q)$ has $\Theta(n^2)$ coefficients and thus cannot be processed in subquadratic time. (ii)~It seems harder to identify the candidate transmitter in the non-uniform power case; the first solution builds a quadratic-size space decomposition and the second requires linear time for each set of collinear points; both result in near-quadratic performance.
+A new idea is needed.

+(b)~Odd integer $\alpha$ cannot be handled using these methods, as $|q-(x,y)|^\alpha$ is not a polynomial (informally, it involves square roots of polynomials). \end{notes}

-\begin{note} If we do not restrict the location of the $n^2$ receivers, we can still obtain a subcubic solution by applying a different algebraic technique.
+\begin{note} If we do not require the $n^2$ receivers to lie on an $n\times n$ grid, we can still obtain a subcubic solution by applying a different algebraic technique.
 Indeed, according to Fact~\ref{fact:bi:general-eval}, we can determine which, if any, transmitter, is received by each receiver in total time $O(n^{1+\omega_2/2+\eps})$, for any $\eps>0$, where $\omega_2<3.334$ is a constant related to the efficiency of matrix multiplication. \end{note}